Wisdom Teeth Edison, Metuchen, & South Plainfield, NJ

 The best time to have the wisdom teeth extracted is when the patient is between the ages of 15 and 18.
 This is because, at this point, the wisdom tooth roots are only two-thirds formed (remember, they can erupt anywhere up to around age 25).
 The longer you wait, the more likely their removal will be much more difficult.

-X-rays will show the descending wisdom teeth, which is another reason to keep your teenager on a schedule of regular twice-yearly professional exams and cleanings.
+X-rays will show the descending teeth, which is another reason to keep your teenager on a schedule of regular twice-yearly professional exams and cleanings.
 The extraction of the wisdom teeth can be simple if the teeth have fully erupted, but this is rare.
-In most cases, the wisdom teeth are impacted in some way.
+In most cases, they are impacted in some way.
 They often need to be broken and taken out in sections to minimize the impact on surrounding gum tissue and the jawbone.
 This is considered minor surgery.

 The main risk involved with the extraction of the wisdom teeth is an infection, but diligent maintenance at home, such as rinsing with a saltwater solution, can usually prevent this from happening.
 Dry socket is also a possible complication, where the blot clot that forms after extraction to protect the bone and nerves either becomes dislodged or dissolves, exposing the nerves.
 This is painful but easily treated.
 Dry socket is rare.
 In the vast majority of wisdom tooth extractions, patients adopt a soft diet, keep the extraction areas clean, and are back to normal in a week or so.
 There can be some swelling in the first few days, especially if the teeth were impacted.